Evolutionary and Environnemental Microbiology

 Project leader : DEVOS Damien

-To carry out its activities, ECOPHIP combines molecular epidemiology and phylogeny, comparative genomics, transcriptomics and proteomics, metagenomics and cell and molecular biology approaches together with the development of in vivo, ex vivo and in vitro study models.
-ECOPHIP has developed a large and well-targeted network of regional, national and international collaborations.
-Finally, because of its rare expertise in protistology, ECOPHIP is requested for specific collaborations, in particular in the context of the molecular identification of parasitic protozoa of interest in human and animal health or as coordinator / partner of funded projects funded in the fields of parasitology (fish parasites) and environmental parasitology.
+To carry out its activities, we combines molecular epidemiology and phylogeny, comparative genomics, transcriptomics and proteomics, metagenomics and cell and molecular biology approaches together with the development of in vivo, ex vivo and in vitro study models.
+We have developed a large and well-targeted network of regional, national and international collaborations.
+Finally, because of its rare expertise in protistology, our know-how is requested for specific collaborations, in particular in the context of the molecular identification of parasitic protozoa of interest in human and animal health or as coordinator / partner of funded projects funded in the fields of parasitology (fish parasites) and environmental parasitology.

 Current Staff |